IST263/fall2019m004/docs/schedule/week08.md

-# Week 8, Boostrap Content & Layout
+# Week 8, Responsive Design & Boostrap

 ## <i class="fa fa-star"></i>&nbsp;Learning Outcomes ###
 After this week you should be able to

+- Make simple responsive layout
 - Use Bootstrap to format content
 - Create simple layouts with Bootstrap